Fujifilm X-T1 vs Panasonic G80

 Both the X-T1 and the G80 have been discontinued, but can regularly be found used on eBay.
 The X-T1 was replaced by the Fujifilm X-T2, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 Review summary: Fujifilm X-T1 vs Panasonic G80

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T1 or the Panasonic G80 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.